I Wish You Would (Taylor Swift song): Background and production

-Lyrics and composition
+Music and lyrics

-"I Wish You Would" is a bubblegum and synth-pop song that incorporates a staccato disco guitar lick, dense synths, and loud snares.
+"I Wish You Would" is a synth-pop and bubblegum song.
+It incorporates a staccato disco guitar lick, dense synths, and loud snares.
 The synths and snares build up to a climax consisting of eruptive drums and layered vocals in the refrains.
 Sam Lansky of Time described the production elements as "surging drums and a jagged bassline", while Mark Savage of the BBC characterized the guitar as "choppy, unrelenting".
 The Atlantics Spencer Kornhaber said that in the song, Swift sings in an "uneven cadence over fidgety guitars".

 Critics compared the song's production to the music of other artists; Matthew Horton of NME said that the "boxy beats and thick synths" evoke the style of Fine Young Cannibals' album The Raw & the Cooked (1989), Mikael Wood of the Los Angeles Times linked the "digital snare cracks" to Go West's song "King of Wishful Thinking" (1990), and some others drew comparisons to Haim.
 Slant Magazines Annie Galvin attributed the Haim resemblance to the dynamic build-up, and The A.V.
 Clubs Marah Eakin deemed the production reminiscent of the soundtrack to Mannequin Two: On the Move (1991).
+Simon Collins of The West Australian described the overall sound as "early Madonna", and the guitar motif as being inspired by INXS and U2.

 The lyrics of "I Wish You Would" portray longing in a relationship.
 Swift said that part of the song is told from the perspective of a lovelorn ex-boyfriend who passes his ex-girlfriend's house at night, thinking how she hates him but she is in fact still in love with him.
 Other parts of the song are told from the girlfriend's perspective, detailing how she too regrets how things ended.
 The song begins with Swift's character seeing her love interest at 2 a.m. through the window.
 Throughout the song, the two characters express their feelings, but not to each other.
 Consequences Sasha Geffen said that the relationship in question was dramatic to the point it does not need to be.
 According to Annie Zaleski, the song ends with ambiguity: it is unclear whether the couple reconciles or stays separated.
 Swift shared on Tumblr that the song was a "sort of sister track" to "Out of the Woods" and "Is It Over Now?"
 (2023).